S-C-Johnston/NCMC-IT_101/assignment_04/johnstons-a4.md

   shown in the diagram, the Cisco 2501 and 2514, may support IPSec-based VPNs.

   It may be better from an engineering and security standpoint to use proper routers anyway.
-Even better if doing so enables VPN intraneting.
+Even better if doing so enables VPN intranetting.

 ##### Subnetting: